CHP RADIO SYSTEMS

 THE SHIFT TO VHF DISPATCHING, 1950

 The car photo below shows a 1949 Ford patrol car outside the Newhall, California CHP station sometime between approximately 1950-1953.
-I suspect this photo was not later than 1952 as the 1949 cars would have been "run out" by about that time and ready for surplus sale.
+I suspect this photo was not later than 1953 as the 1949 cars would have been "run out" by about that time and ready for surplus sale.
 Note the dual antennas still mounted.
 The ugly front fender antenna would be for the AM medium wave Police Cruiser or Philco receiver, or possibly a Link Radio 205A (see below.)
 The rear antenna is for the VHF FM transmitter, and in some installations for a VHF two-way set, normally used in areas where VHF dispatching was now available.
 After the VHF dispatch transmitters went into use, VHF receivers or completely new VHF sets were retro-fitted, and the old medium wave antennas were just left on the cars.
-Some photos from 1953 show the rods of the antennas torn off but the insulators and bases still present.
+As mentioned above, some photos from 1953 show the rods of the antennas torn off but the insulators and bases still present.
 This car may have still had the medium wave AM receiver in it, during the change-over period.
 Too bad we can't have a look inside!

 Photo credit Debra DiPrimio, Santa Clarita